Tamiir/Tamiir/README.md

 It might be updated/upgraded later.

 #### Currents projects/experiments
 - I'm curently trying to automate the Super Mario 64 DS mini game _Wanted_ using image recognition.
+You can check this out and help me <a href="https://github.com/Tamiir/AutoWantedMiniGame">here</a> !
 Any suggestion is welcome !

+#### Previous projects
+- I made two mass and balance <a href="https://github.com/Tamiir/Masse-Centrage">calculators</a> for the plane in my aeroclub.
+It can be use by any pilot in _Le Cercle aérien Peugeot_. (_in french only_)

 <!--
 **Tamiir/Tamiir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.